-COMM 230 Intercultural Communication
+Intercultural Communication COMM 230

-Students will be introduced to the process of communication between and among individuals from different cultures or subcultures.
+3 credits As Needed Students will be introduced to the process of communication between and among individuals from different cultures or subcultures.
 They will learn the dynamic elements of intercultural communication in order to understand their own and others' cultures more effectively and thereby become more effective and ethical communicators.

-COMM 250 Introduction to Digital Media
+Introduction to Digital Media COMM 250